TrishaR32/BSE_Template_Portfolio/index.md

 ﻿# Sunscreen Reminder Hat with UV Detector
 This project reminds you to reapply sunscreen with a wearable circuit and UV index sensor all sown into a hat.
 The UV sensor detects if you are outside by seeing if the UV Index is greater than the set threshold.
-When someone is under direct sunligt, the sensor tells the mainboard that the threshold was crossed, to which the mainboard tells the buzzer to beep.
+When someone is under direct sunlight, the sensor tells the mainboard that the threshold was crossed, to which the mainboard tells the buzzer to beep.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|